sarangmenon947/fruittaste.java/README.md

 # Fruit Taste

-A simple program created in java that determines the taste of a fruit such as apple or strawberry.
+A simple program created in Java that determines the taste of a fruit such as apple or strawberry.